spirit-js/spirit/README.md

 The remaining work:

-1. Docs, docs, docs, oh my gerd there are no docs, we need docs!
+1. Docs, docs, docs!
-2. Just overall use.
+2. Some proper response headers are still missing for certain sitatuions
-3. Filling out remaining Express compatibility.
+3. Filling out remaining Express compatibility (specifically Express's res api)
+4. http2 support
+5. A logging implementation
+6. Handling request headers for Not modified, if-not-modified
+7. prettier and informative 500 errors while developing (relies on 5. being done)

 __I need your help!__ If the project interests you, I would love help.
 Especially for doc contributions or just as simple as using it, writing web apps with it, reporting feedback / bugs, etc.